Hurricanes Recruiting Class Receives Recognition

 The recruiting rankings take into consideration student-athletes who came to school this fall.
 Nine Hurricanes were listed among Perfect Game’s Top 500 incoming freshmen, including four in the top 200.

 Right-handed pitcher Karson Ligon led the way ranked No. 41 overall, followed by outfielder Lorenzo Carrier at No. 76.
-Right-hander Gage ZIehl, who was selected in the 11th round by Chicago Cubs, checked in 130th and two-way player Renzo Gonzalez was rated No. 169.
+Right-hander Gage Ziehl, who was selected in the 11th round by Chicago Cubs, checked in 130th and outfielder/infielder Renzo Gonzalez was rated No. 169.

 The Canes’ incoming class is comprised of 19 newcomers, 12 freshmen and seven transfers.